storageos/storageos.github.io/_docs/getting_started/licensing.md

    ![screenshot](/images/docs/overview/licensing-07.png)

 10. If you requested a quote select *QUOTES* from the *BILLING* pull-down menu item at the top of the page to review your quote

     ![image](/images/docs/overview/licensing-08.png)

 11. This will open a new page to view your saved quotes

     ![screenshot](/images/docs/overview/licensing-09.png)

 ## Add an Eval License

 To add a license:

-1. Connect to a StorageOS cluster node using a web browser and go to Configuration {% icon fa-arrow-right %} License and copy the Cluster UUID onto the clipboard as you did in the previous section
+1. Connect to a StorageOS cluster node using a web browser and go to Configuration > License and copy the Cluster UUID onto the clipboard as you did in the previous section

 2. Log back into the StorageOS portal page and select the *ARRAYS* menu item

    ![screenshot](/images/docs/overview/licensing-10.png)

 3. This will bring up a new page where you will need to add a new array by clicking on the ![image](/images/docs/overview/newarray.png) button

    ![screenshot](/images/docs/overview/licensing-11.png)

 4. The resulting page will prompt you to enter a unique array name - enter a name and click the ![image](/images/docs/overview/save.png) button to continue